 HEAVY OR LIGHT SPOT BALANCING

-Achieved either statically or dynamically, depending on the type of imbalance that has occurred.
+Heavy or light spot balancing is corrected either statically or dynamically, depending on the type of imbalance.

-Achieved with a bubble balancer, but does not correct for dynamic imbalance.
+Achieved with a static "bubble" balancer but does not correct for dynamic imbalance.

-Achieved with a spin balancer where the tire/wheel assembly is balanced both statically and dynamically.
+Achieved with a dynamic "spin" balancer where the tire/wheel assembly is balanced both statically and dynamically.

-Depends on whether it is radial or lateral run-out.
+Run-out balancing is corrected depending on whether it is radial or lateral run out.

 RADIAL RUN-OUT BALANCING

-Achieved by rotating the wheel and tire assembly two stud positions on the hub or by rotating the tire 180° on the wheel.
-If run-out is still over specification, check wheel run-out and mark the low point.
-Rotate to match the high point of the assembly run-out with the wheel low point.
-If the assembly run-out is still too high and the wheel is within specification, replace the tire.
+Achieved by rotating the wheel and tire assembly two stud positions on the hub, or by rotating the tire 180 degrees on the wheel.
+If run out is still over specification, check wheel run out and mark the low point.
+Rotate to match the high point of the assembly run out with the wheel low point.
+If the assembly run out is still too high and the wheel is within specification, replace the tire.